tensorpack/tensorpack/examples/DisturbLabel/README.md

 ## DisturbLabel

-I ran into the paper [DisturbLabel: Regularizing CNN on the Loss Layer](https://arxiv.org/abs/1605.00055) on CVPR16.
+I ran into the paper [DisturbLabel: Regularizing CNN on the Loss Layer](https://arxiv.org/abs/1605.00055) on CVPR16, which basically said that noisy data gives you better performance.
 As many, I didn't believe the method and the results at first.

 This is a simple mnist training script with DisturbLabel.
 It uses the architecture in the paper and